 Find records easily within the Red Box Quantify Suite.

-Highly accurate transcription of all audio conversations is available for 28 languages and growing.
-The text output can be imported into BI systems to search for personal information.
+Highly accurate transcriptions of all audio conversations is available for 29 languages and growing.

 Deleting/porting of records